TeresaKamiri/journal-anomaly-detector/README.md

 # Journal Anomaly Detector

+This project investigates the application of machine learning — particularly unsupervised deep learning — to detect anomalies in accounting journal entries, a key focus area in modern audit practices.
+The core objective is to support auditors in identifying unusual transactions that may indicate errors, fraud, or policy violations, without relying solely on pre-labeled fraud cases.
 This project aims to detect anomalies in journal entries combining autoencoder-based unsupervised learning with explainability (SHAP) and benchmarking (Random Forest, KNN).
 The system identifies unusual patterns in journal entries, helping auditors spot potential errors, fraud, or irregularities.

+### The Problem

+Auditors face the dual challenge of scale and subtlety.
+While traditional rule-based systems are effective for known red flags, they struggle with:
+- Evolving or hidden fraud patterns
+- Sparse and incomplete labeling
+- High-dimensional, structured journal data

+This makes the audit domain a poor fit for conventional supervised machine learning — but a strong candidate for anomaly detection.

+### Why Use an Autoencoder?

+Autoencoders are unsupervised neural networks that learn the structure of “normal” data and highlight deviations via reconstruction error.
+They're ideal when:
+- Labeled anomalies are rare or unavailable
+- You want to generalize beyond known fraud types
+- You care about internal consistency more than classification

+The project benchmarks this approach against K-Nearest Neighbors and Random Forest to show where and why it performs better — especially in unseen or structurally diverse datasets.

+### Explainability with SHAP

+To ensure flagged entries are understandable and actionable by auditors, the project uses SHAP (SHapley Additive exPlanations) to visualize which features contributed most to each anomaly.
+This bridges the gap between model behavior and audit logic — making outputs not only useful, but defensible.

 ## Project Structure